fr33r/.com-blog/blog/content/posts/building-a-pi-cluster.md

 I finally discovered a website called [rpilocator](https://rpilocator.com/), which was completely dedicated to help solving this issue.
-It was through this website that I was fortunate enough to snag 3 model 4B (2G) Pis.
+It was through this website that I was fortunate enough to snag three model 4B (2G) Pis.

 This wasn't a quick process though; it took 2-3 months for the timing to line up right.
-It's also worth mentioning that nearly all of these vendor websites have a policy of 1 Pi per customer, which made things more difficult.
+It's also worth mentioning that nearly all of these vendor websites have a policy of one Pi per customer, which made things more difficult.
 I even saw various vendors adapt very strict policies that only previously existing customers could purchase them, or that they were no longer going to ship them internationally.